How to Plan for Production After R&D

 • Meeting funding or internal milestones

-• Demonstrating basic functionality (even if it's a bit hacked together)
+• Demonstrating basic functionality (even if it's a bit hacked together) in virtualized environments

 As Radeus Labs CEO Juliet Correnti points out: